The UKRLG published its Code of Practice 'Well-managed Highway Infrastructure' on 28 October 2016.

 Some authorities may be able to implement a full risk-based approach immediately.
 Others may require more time and may choose to continue with existing practices for an interim period, in which case the previous Code will remain valid for them until the earlier of when they have implemented their approach or a period of two years from the date of publication of this Code.
 The new Code can therefore either be adopted straightaway by highway authorities or they have until October 2018 to adopt a risk based approach.

 The new Code includes only brief coverage of the legal framework relating to highways claims.
-Further practical guidance on the legal implications of the revised Code for highway claims will be provided in the new edition of the Highways Risk & Liability Guide currently being re-written by the Highway Liability Joint Task Group and due for publication over the coming months.
+Further practical guidance on the legal implications of the revised Code for highway claims will be provided in the new edition of Well Managed Highway Liability Risk being produced by the Highway Liability Joint Task Group and due for publication over the coming months.

-Steven Conway has been involved with the review of the Codes of Practice since 2011, he was a Corresponding Member to the review of the Codes of Practice and currently sits on the Highway Liability Joint Task Group contributing to the new edition of the Highways Risk & Liability Guide.
+Steven Conway has been involved with the review of the Codes of Practice since 2011, he was a Corresponding Member to the review of the Codes of Practice and currently sits on the Highway Liability Joint Task Group contributing to the new edition of Well Managed Highway Liability Risk.

 This article is for general information purposes only and does not constitute legal or professional advice.
 It should not be used as a substitute for legal advice relating to your particular circumstances.
 Please note that the law may have changed since the date of this article.